AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/shading_and_materials/create_parent_material/shader_graph_editor.md

 - **Window > Shader Graph Editor**

 The **Shader Graph Editor** is a hub where technical artists and shader writers can load, edit, and save material graphs across a project.
 See also ~{ Create or edit shader graphs }~.
-For more information about the shader nodes supplied with Stingray, see [Stingray Shader Node Reference](../../../../shaders_ref/index.html).
+For more information about all built-in shader nodes, see the [Shader Node Reference](../../../../shaders_ref/index.html).

 To load a shader graph in the **Shader Graph Editor**: